openfl/lime.openfl.org/_docs/command-line-tools/basic-commands.md

 The "setup" command can help download and install the dependencies needed to target certain platforms, or to tell the command-line tools where it can find where these tools are installed.
 For example, the Android SDK and NDK when targeting Android, or installing Visual Studio C++ for Windows.

-Follow the directions under [Advanced Setup](/docs/advanced-setup/) to setup each platform.
+Follow the pages under the Advanced Setup section to setup each platform.

 ## lime help

-For more information about the command-line tools, and the commands available, run "lime help"
+For more information about the command-line tools, and the commands available, run `lime help`